 The median annual wages for financial managers in the top industries in which they work are as follows:

-Most financial managers work full time, and about 1 in 3 work more than 40 hours per week.
+Most financial managers work full time and some work more than 40 hours per week.

 See all finance jobs.